HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 }
 ```

-Many of these levels have been deleted, however, there's plenty of changes we can dissect in this list.
+Many of these levels have been deleted.
+However, there's plenty of changes we can dissect in this list.

 ### Windy Hill
 | Final  | Original |